-CHS’ Pet Wellness Clinic days, held in Norwich the past four summers, are expanding to additional cities and will serve pets of senior citizens who face difficulty in affording or accessing veterinary care.
-The clinics help keep pets in homes even when their owners face challenges, so that they don’t land in a shelter.
+The pop-up clinics serve pets of families who face difficulty in affording or accessing veterinary care.
+The effort allows pets to keep their homes—even when their owners face challenges—so that they don’t land in a shelter.

-Making the effort possible are grants from PetSmart Charities, the Community Foundation of Eastern Connecticut’s Mary Janvrin and Natalie Janvrin Wiggins Fund and Peter Grayson Letz Fund for Animals and the Environment, the Community Foundation of Middlesex County, and the S. L. Gimbel Foundation Fund of the Community Foundation, which serves the counties Riverside and San Bernardino in California.
+Making the effort possible in 2020 are grants from the Community Foundation of Eastern Connecticut’s Mary Janvrin and Natalie Janvrin Wiggins Fund and Peter Grayson Letz Fund for Animals and the Environment, and the Community Foundation of Middlesex County.

-Each clinic sets up for one day in a central location, like senior centers, low-income housing, and other community buildings.
-The program will provide owned pets with free wellness exams, vaccines, weigh-ins, nail trims, preventative care, pet food and supplies.
+Each CHS clinic sets up for one day in a central location, like senior centers, low-income housing, and other community buildings.
+The program provides pets with free wellness exams, vaccines, weigh-ins, nail trims, preventative care, pet food and supplies.